uber/react-vis/docs/treemap.md

 over all of the nodes.

 - It can useful to encode opacity to indicate tree depth, however because each tree leaf is a nested div this gets a little tricky.
-One technique is to to compute the effective RGBA to hex value, check out [this link](viget.com/inspire/equating-color-and-transparency) for more details.
+One technique is to compute the effective RGBA to hex value, check out [this link](viget.com/inspire/equating-color-and-transparency) for more details.

 - If your not sure when to use a treemap, remember they provide an easy drop in relationship for pie charts.